Social Worker Appreciation Month 2022

 Why are Social Workers Drawn to Helping The Foster Care Community?

 People get into social work for various reasons.
 Many have personal connections from their past or just found a calling to help people.
-We asked Laura why she choose to work with the foster care community, she shared,
+We asked Laura why she chose to work with the foster care community, and she shared,

 Working with foster children has been rewarding.
 While the fieldwork can become difficult at times, the satisfying aspect has been witnessing vulnerable children achieve permanency; whether it be with their adoptive families or their birth families.